-- or…(for monthly or yearly passes) Go to a Velo Bleu Office The downside it that it takes time to go there, but the plus is that you get your card on the spot.
-The office is located on Avenue Thiers across from the Nice Train Station and they’re open from 8am-7pm M-F and until 3pm on Saturdays.
+- In person at the Mobilitie boutique across from the train station.
+The downside it that it takes time to go there, but the plus is that you get your card on the spot.
+The Mobilitie office is located on Avenue Thiers across from the Nice Train Station, tram stop Gare Thiers, and they’re open from 8am-7pm M-F and until 3pm on Saturdays.

 - Insider tip: turn on two screens at the same time… they take a long time to warm up, and if for some reason one doesn’t work, you saves a lot of time if you have a second one already warmed up.

 The directions are in several languages and are easy to follow: if you have a Velo Bleu card you just wave it over the sensor, if you have a code you enter it, otherwise you call the number on your cellphone (the call won’t pick up, so there is no charge).

 - Insider tip: The only tricky thing is that when it shows you your choice of the three bikes, you need to enter the number corresponding with your choice… if there is only one bike attached, you still need to enter that number, even if it’s obvious.
 In the beginning I almost blew a gasket because I thought it was telling me to take bike #2 but then the bike would not unlock… only later realizing that I had to press the number 2 to make it unlock.

 In the final step, the screen will give you the combination for the bike lock in case you need to secure the bike up for a while… it’s a good idea to note this, or turn the lock to that number right then.
 Just so you know, if you lose the bike, you’re on the hook for 150€.